kamildor/vim-cheatsheet/README_EN.md

 :split              # Copy the current window to a horizontal window, the content is synchronized, the cursor can be different
 :vsplit             # Copy the current window to another vertical window, the content is synchronized, the cursor can be different
 Ctrl+W              # Switch to the next window
-Ctrl+W s            # Horizo​​ntal split window
+Ctrl+W s            # Horizontal split window
 Ctrl+W v            # Split window longitudinally
 Ctrl+W w            # Cycle to the next window
 Ctrl+W W            # Cycle to the previous window